 Health and social care: such as doctors, nurses, midwives, paramedics and social workers.

-Education and childcare: such as those in the social care sector, teachers, specialist education professionals.
+Education and childcare: such as those in the social care sector, teachers, and specialist education professionals.

 Key public services: such as journalists, those working in the justice system, religious staff or charity staff.

-Local and national government: such as those working in the payment of benefits.
+Local and national government: such as those working in the payment of benefits, the delivery of and response to the EU transition, and certification of goods.

 Food and goods provisions: such as workers in the food production and distribution supply chain, as well as those in sales and delivery.
 This also includes those who work in the production of hygiene and medical goods.